marcin-bukowiecki/scandetect/README.md

 ## Overview

 Scandetect detects network and port scan.
-Its writen in Scala and Java.
+Its written in Scala and Java.
 It can run as a standalone application where you can detect port scans or with another machine which acts as a honeypot where you can detect network scans.